DAddYE/githubwatcher/README.md

 * Number of issues change
 * Repo was updated

-It uses [ruby forever](https://github.com/DAddYE/forever) to demonize the process.
+It uses [foreverb](https://github.com/DAddYE/foreverb) to demonize the process.

 ## Prerequisites